 - in an area of absolute skill shortage.

-Work experience wil be assessed as being in a comparable labour market if it was gained in one of the following countries:
+Work experience will be assessed as being in a comparable labour market if it was gained in one of the following countries:

 Australia, Malaysia, Austria, New Zealand, Belgium-Luxembourg, Netherlands, Canada, Norway, Cyprus, Philippines, Denmark, Portugal, Finland, Republic of South Korea, France, Singapore, Germany, South Africa, Greece, Spain, Iceland, Sweden, Ireland, Switzerland, Israel, United Kingdom, Italy, United States, Japan

-How many points can you claim for your work experience?
+How many points can you claim based on your work experience?